Bayesian measures of leverage and influence: Leverage

+The integrand in (\ref{eq:hat_values_kernel}) is the Kullback-Leibler divergence between the predictive distributions for a replicate outcome $Y^r$ evaluated at two different values of the parameter $\btheta$.

-Hence $h_i$ can be estimated by drawing two independent samples $\btheta^{(1)}, \btheta^{(2)}$ from the posterior distribution.
-For example, when using MCMC this can be done using parallel chains.
-The integrand in (\ref{eq:hat_values_integral}) is the Kullback-Leibler divergence between the predictive distributions for a replicate measurement $y^r_i$.
-If this is not available in algebraic form then it can be estimated empirically by drawing replicate samples to get an unbiased estimate of $\Delta_{KL}$.
+Using MCMC, (\ref{eq:hat_values_kernel}) can be estimated by drawing independent samples $\btheta^{(1)}, \btheta^{(2)}$ from the posterior distribution using parallel chains.
+If $\Delta_{KL}$ is not available in closed form then it can be replaced with an unbiased estimate.